openmod-tracker/amiris/README.md

 ## Applications

 AMIRIS development started 2008 and has seen many different applications since.
-Selected previous applications:
+Selected recent applications:

-- **Energy Policy Instruments**: In project [TradeRES](https://traderes.eu/) AMIRIS was used to analyse cost recovery of renewable power plants in 100% renewable electricity systems under different support regimes.
+- **Energy Policy Instruments**: In project [TradeRES](https://traderes.eu/) AMIRIS was used to analyse cost recovery of renewable power plants in ~100% renewable electricity systems under different support regimes.
 [Paper](https://doi.org/10.1049/icp.2024.1851)
-- **Monetary saving potentials of load shifting** were analysed using AMIRIS.
+- **Monetary saving potentials of load shifting** were analysed using AMIRIS by Johannes Kochems.
 [Dissertation](https://depositonce.tu-berlin.de/items/4a364bac-9e97-4d35-8eb6-645824cfc02d)
 - **Impact of Extreme Events**: In project VERMEER impacts of Dunkelflaute events on the European electricity system were investigated using market coupling in AMIRIS.
 [Paper](https://zenodo.org/records/10561382)
 - **Household flexibility**: Impacts of heat pumps, electric vehicles, and electricity storages on national energy system were modelled with AMIRIS.
 [Paper](https://elib.dlr.de/207802/)

 ## Non-Applications

-AMIRIS follows an explorative approach: its is perfect to explores emerging effects created by energy system actors and their interactions under a given set of assumptions.
+AMIRIS follows an explorative approach: it is perfectly suited to explore effects emerging from interactions of energy system actors under a given set of assumptions.
 While individual actors can optimise their decisions, AMIRIS does not optimise the energy system as a whole.
 Also, AMIRIS cannot enforce system-wide constraints like, e.g., a carbon emission cap.
 Thus, if you want to answers question like "What is the cheapest possible electricity system considering a maximum carbon emission of X?", we recommend using optimisation-based tools, e.g., [REMix](https://gitlab.com/dlr-ve/esy/remix/framework), [PyPSA](https://pypsa.org/), or [oemof](https://oemof.org/).

 ## Community

 AMIRIS is mainly developed by the German Aerospace Center's Institute of Networked Energy Systems.
 We provide multi-level support for AMIRIS users: please see our dedicated [Support Page](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Support).

-We welcome any contributions: bug reports, feature request, and, of course code contributions.
+We welcome any contributions: bug reports, feature request, and, of course, code.
 Please follow our [Contribution Guidelines](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Contribute).

 ## Citing AMIRIS